teamconclude/blueprints/README.md

-# Conclude Blueprints
+# Blueprints for Slack

-Blueprints are essential to <a href="https://concludeapp.com"> Conclude</a>.
-They let teams implement workflows and processes directly in Slack.
+<a href="https://concludeapp.com"> Conclude's</a> blueprints let teams implement

-Here are some examples workflows that Conclude supports out of the box:
+workflows and processes directly in Slack.
+Here are some workflows that Conclude supports out of the box:

 - Responding to helpdesk inquires
 - Managing IT incidents
 - Processing recruitment candidates

-A blueprint specifies the information content in a certain workflow.
+A blueprint specifies a workflow's information content, and how it is presented and shared.
 The goal of this document is to teach you how to create your own custom blueprints.

 Blueprints are expressed in JSON.
-You don't need to be a hard core developer to make your own blueprints, as long as you start out with some existing blueprints and try and err in your own Slack channels before rolling out new workflows to the entire enterprise.
+You don't need to be a hard core developer to make your own blueprints.
+Start out with existing blueprints and experiment in your own Slack channels to understand how they work, then you'll soon be ready to set them in production.
+We recommend using an editor that understands JSON and warns about syntax errors, for example <a href="https://visualstudio.microsoft.com">
+Visual Studio Code</a>.

 ## Key Concepts